thoughtfulbloke/letter2ed/README.md

 a standard reference population of 2023 gives a cumulative excess of -5% for 2020 to 2022.
 Using a standard reference population of 2021 when the borders were restricted gives a cumulative excess of -6%.
-Using a pre-covid standard population of 2019 gives a cumulative excess of -5%.
+Using a pre-COVID-19 standard population of 2019 gives a cumulative excess of -5%.
 Using the standard population of 1961, used by Stats NZ to maintain long-term continuity, cumulative excess is -5%.